Stochastic arbitrage with market index options: Empirical implementation

 \subsection{Data}

 The SPX options data for our empirical implementation were purchased from the CBOE DataShop and span the 215 months from January 2004 to November 2021.
 In each of those months prior to January 2015 (following December 2014) we confine our attention to put and call options with the standard classification codes SPX, SPT, SPQ, SPZ, SXB, SXM, SXY, SXZ, SZP and with 29 (28) days to maturity.
 These options are all traded on the same day in a given month and expire on the third Saturday (Friday) of the following month.
-Two exceptions are November 2015, when the selected options have 29 days to maturity and expire on the third Saturday of the following month, and March 2019, when the selected options have 28 days to maturity and expire on the third Thursday of the following month.
-We exclude options which have strikes below 90\% or above 105\% of the current SPX.
-The range of included strikes is the same as the range considered in \citet{ConstantinidesJackwerthPerrakis09} and is classified as medium moneyness in Table 1 in \citet{PostLongarela21}.
+In 8 of the 215 months the choice of dates differs slightly from the description just given, generally due to a public holiday, but the time to expiry is always 28, 29 or 30 days.
 For each option we observe the best bid and ask prices quoted at 2:45pm Central Time (30 minutes before closing) and the associated bid and ask sizes (i.e., volumes).
 Table \ref{table:datasummary} provides summary statistics for the numbers of strikes and the quote sizes for 36 month subperiods.

-At each date on which portfolios are chosen we use the LIBOR as the risk-free rate and use at-the-money put-call parity to impute a forward price for delivery of one unit of the SPX at the time of expiry.
+At each date on which portfolios are chosen we use the LIBOR as the risk-free rate and use dividend yield data obtained from the multpl online database (\href{www.multpl.com}{www.multpl.com}) to impute a forward price for delivery of one unit of the SPX at the time of expiry.
 Excess returns for the market portfolio are calculated under the assumption that this portfolio is purchased at the discounted forward rate and liquidated at the expiry date.
 Excess returns for portfolios including options are calculated under the assumption that option premia are invested at the risk-free rate and liquidated at the expiry date.
 Our method of imputing forward prices does not affect the performance of the market portfolio relative to the performance of the market portfolio enhanced with the selected layover portfolio, because both include a single unit of the SPX.